 Moving mindfulness takes the silence and peace from the seated practice and puts it into motion.
-You can use this method with any movement that gives you space to concentrate on what you are doing.
+You can use this method with any movement that allows you to concentrate on your work.

 One of the most beneficial forms of outdoor meditation is Forest Bathing.
 That’s because it helps us reconnect with nature and benefit from its healing power.
 However, you can use this process anywhere.
 The tree grounding exercise is also an excellent way to combine mindfulness with movement.

 - Use your smartphone to set a reminder.
 It will help you remember to use these techniques.

 - Don’t meditate with your eyes closed when you are driving a vehicle!
 However, if you are in a traffic jam and can’t move, that would be okay.